What your broker doesn't tell you about Dollar Cost Averaging

 But DCA is more than that.
 It calls for blind investing, buying shares on a time schedule NO MATTER THE PRICE OR MARKET CONDITIONS.

 Not today.
 Today, market makers commonly open stocks 1/4 point up or down from yesterday's close.
-Moves of a couple of points or more each day are the norm even in stable blue chip large cap stocks like General Electric.
+Moves of a couple of points or more each day are the norm even in stable blue chip large cap stocks.
 Big name momentum stocks can swing 10 to 20 points in weeks, and they are a major part of today's market.

 Using DCA in the summer of 1997 you might have bought McAfee at 74 only to find MCAF available at 62 a week later and 54 two weeks after that; or GE at 74 and a week later find it at 63.

-You'll be much better off in 10, 20, 30 years if you always buy GE several points OFF its high of the previous 90 days rather than at the high.
-I'm not saying buy "at the low."
-Just don't buy at the high.
+You'll be much better off in 10, 20, 30 years if you always buy a stock several points OFF its high of the previous 90 days rather than near the high.

 This isn't "timing."
 It's merely buying when the goods are going through a temporary mark down in price, as they do every few weeks.
-Anyone can do that just by paying a little attention.
+Anyone can do that just by paying attention.

-And did I mention that on any given day a blue chip stock may have a swing of several points during the day?
+And on any given day a blue chip stock may have a swing of several points during the day.
 By DCA definition, the trend and current price are ignored by a broker executing a DCA order.
 He simply places a morning Market Order to buy.
 That's the most expensive way there is to purchase shares.

-I see no validity for DCA today with the exception of mutual funds, and even some fund types are poor candidates for DCA.
+There's no validity for Dollar Cost Averaging today with the exception of mutual funds, and even some fund types are poor candidates for DCA.

 No individual should invest through blind automation.
 Automation is for complex market programs sophisticated traders use that weigh a set of market factors.
 DCA is the exact opposite, weighing zero market factors.
 It calls for buying shares based on calendar date, totally in the dark as to price or trend or market conditions.